Katie-Davies/Katie-Davies/README.md

 I am Katie, a full-stack software developer with a background in Primary teaching.

 I have recently graduated from Dev Academy Aotearoa bootcamp.
 An experience that not only taught me how to code but also how to work on a team project with mutiple layers, the importance of Agile roles and effectively communicating a need.
+I have a passion for making projects that will help others, particularly parents of young children- Checkout MealEasy and Projectbased Learning.
+My role as a STEAM teacher in Primary was to ignite a passion within our young females to pursue a career in STEAM, I am now praticing what I preach and taking on the challenge of pursuing my own career as a software developer.

 I am excited to begin collaborating with others on exciting projects where I can continue to consolidate and grow my skills as a developer!

 💻 Checkout my personal portfolio site [here](https://katie-daviesdev.vercel.app/)

-✏️ I have recently started blogging about my experiences on this journey- [Medium](https://medium.com/@millerkatie1990)
+## 👩🏼‍💻  Current Projects

- 👩🏼‍💻 I’m currently working on my personal project DirtRider where I am building a platform to allow people to rent out their dirtbikes.
+*  [DirtRider]([url](https://github.com/Katie-Davies/DirtRider)) - I am building a platform to allow people to rent out their dirtbikes.
 I am looking at how to implement Socket.io for chat component and Stripe for payment.
+* [Playbased Learning]([url](https://github.com/Katie-Davies/Playbased-MicrosoftStudentACC)) - An app to help provide parents with a range of activities based on their childs age and the materials they have available.
+My first app using .Net as Backend and Azure SQL database.
+*

  🌱 My learning path at the moment:

-* Microsoft Student Accelerator - Phase 2 Software developer
+* Azure - Azure SQL Database, BLOB storage, deploying on Web apps
+* Algorithms and Data Structures
 * C# on CodeCademy
-* Deploying on Azure Webapps
+* Consolidating my Unit testing